Guilderm/SnowballPlanner/Documents/Shared Appendix.md

 - **Context Mapping**: Create context maps to visualize the relationships and interactions between different bounded contexts.
 Use context maps to manage dependencies and integration points between contexts.

+### 2.6 Consistent Terminology

+#### Overview
+Consistency in terminology is crucial for clear communication across the project.
+This section outlines the standard terms to be used when referring to key concepts, roles, and entities in all project documentation.

+#### Standards

+- **End User Terminology**:
+  - The term **"loan recipients"** should be used consistently when referring to the end users of the application.
+  - Alternatively, when discussing specific user scenarios or use cases, refer to the end user by the name of the relevant **persona** (e.g., Taylor, The Debt-Strapped Professional).